GoogleChrome/web.dev/src/site/content/en/blog/optimize-vitals-lighthouse/index.md

 Any image flagged as the LCP image whether via CSS background or `<img>` is a candidate if it's discovered at a waterfall depth of three or more.

-### Lazy-loading offscreen images and avoiding this for LCP
+### Lazy loading offscreen images and avoiding this for LCP

 Offscreen images that are not critical to the initial user experience can be [lazy-loaded](/browser-level-image-lazy-loading/).
 This is a technique that defers downloading an image until a user scrolls near it, which can reduce network contention for critical assets and in some cases improve LCP.
 The ["Defer offscreen images"](https://developer.chrome.com/docs/lighthouse/performance/offscreen-images/) audit can help here: